 This has obviously been anything but an ordinary year and it appears the Build Back Better Act will not be signed by December 31st.
 Any proposed legislation will most likely be effective beginning January 1, 2022.
 In 2021, Congress did pass the Infrastructure Investment and Jobs Act to spur the economy and help with our federal highways, highway safety programs, transit and other purposes.
 However, this bill had minimal income tax consequences.

-We are so excited to introduce you to Angie!
-She is a Senior Manager in the Tax Services group making things happen in Cincinnati on the daily!
+We are so excited to introduce you to Steve, one of our newest team members!
+He is a Senior Manager in our Tax Services group making things happen in Cincinnati on the daily!

 The IRS has announced that the amount individuals can contribute to their 401(k) plans in 2022 has increased to $20,500, up from $19,500 for 2021 and 2020.
 The IRS also issued technical guidance regarding all of the cost‑of‑living adjustments affecting dollar limitations for pension plans and other retirement-related items for tax year 2022.